2013 protests in Brazil: 26 June

 Almost all members of National Chamber approved the destination of petroleum royalties to education (75%) and health (25%).
 The congress also approved the end of secret vote for forfeiture of office and the recognition of all forms of corruption and embezzlement as heinous crimes; and the end of all Taxes regarding Public transport, including metro, train, bus and ship.
-A large protest of 120.000 people is held in Belo Horizonte where the 2013 Confederations Cup semifinal match between Brazil and Uruguay was occurring, and ran with no incidents until small riots began.
+A large protest of 120.000 people is held in Belo Horizonte where the 2013 Confederations Cup semi-final match between Brazil and Uruguay was occurring, and ran with no incidents until small riots began.
 A young man died after falling from a viaduct.

 30 June

 Protesters in Brazil clashed with police during the Confederations Cup final match between the host nation and Spain in Rio de Janeiro.
 Earlier that day, a group of demonstrators tried to storm a Brazilian Football Confederation (CBF) building in Rio.
 Police kept them back and the group settled outside the building.
 In a separate protest, several thousand people marched on the Maracanã stadium banging drums.

 The protesters demanded free public transport, carrying placards reading "FIFA - you pay the bill".
 The demonstrators also called for an end to corruption and the resignation of the Rio State governor.